SkymouseStudios/skymse-jekyll/_posts/2018-07-10-10-best-apps-for-business-owners.md

 * integrate with your accounting app (Quickbooks has a native integration, we use Wave for account, so I integrated that via Zapier)
 * It also integrates with Asana right in the app!

-### When Harvest may not be for you.
+### What's new in Harvest 2018?

+Stuff

+#### What you might not like

 The free version is pretty limited, you can only have two projects.
 I upgraded because tracking my time is really important to me and how we serve our clients.

-### What's new in Harvest 2018?

-Stuff

-### Alternatives to Harvest
+### Alternatives to Harvest.

 * [Toggl](https://toggl.com "Toggl Website") (The free version of this may be a better start if you have a lot of projects.)